trytouca/trytouca/README.md

 ### Option 1: Self-host locally

-You could locally self-host the Touca Server by running the following command on a UNIX machine with at least 2GB of RAM, with Docker and Docker Compose installed.
+You can self-host Touca by running the following command on a UNIX machine with at least 2GB of RAM, with Docker and Docker Compose installed.

 ```bash
 /bin/bash -c "$(curl -fsSL https://touca.io/install.sh)"